matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 async function main() {
   // ...
 Previous steps

-  // Encoding the tx data the same way it is done on Ethereum. const counterInterface = new ethers.utils.Interface(COUNTER_ABI);
+  // Encoding L1 transaction is the same way it is done on Ethereum. const counterInterface = new ethers.utils.Interface(COUNTER_ABI);
   const data = counterInterface.encodeFunctionData("increment", []);